sikol/sk-cio/docs/concepts.rst

 Channel concepts
 ================

-A channel concept describes the type of I/O that is supposed by a particular channel.
+A channel concept describes the type of I/O that is supported by a particular channel.
 There are three primary channel concepts:

 * Sequential I/O channel (``seqchannel``)